-Dr. Melony Samuels serves as the founder and executive director of The Campaign Against Hunger (TCAH).
+Dr. Melony Samuels is the founder and executive director of The Campaign Against Hunger (TCAH).
 Dr. Samuels is responsible for daily operations, vision planning, and resource management for TCAH.
-Prior to founding TCAH, Dr. Samuels worked in the insurance industry and was the Chief Administrator for the Full Gospel Tabernacle of Faith church in Brooklyn, working extensively on strategic management, proposal writing, event planning, and business development.
-In 1998, she founded a small, traditional food pantry located in a church basement.
-The Campaign Against Hunger (TCAH) grew out of this effort, formally becoming a nonprofit in 2005.
-Today. the organization provides services to over 300,000 unique individuals each year.
-TCAH has since expanded beyond the SuperPantry service to include mobile pantries, which reach the South Bronx, the Rockaways and all of Brooklyn, two robust Urban Agro-Ecological Centers, a social services office, a community kitchen and nutrition education hub, and a youth and leadership development program.
+Before founding TCAH, Dr. Samuels worked in the insurance industry and was the Chief Administrator for the Full Gospel Tabernacle of Faith Church Inc. in Brooklyn, working extensively on strategic management, proposal writing, event planning, and business development.
+In 1998, she founded a small, traditional food pantry located in the church’s basement.
+TCAH grew out of this effort.
+In response to the COVID-19 pandemic, TCAH mobilized to serve food for 20 million meals from March 2020-March 2021 and continues to adapt to current and emerging food security challenges.

 Dr. Samuels’ philosophy is that only through strong partnerships can lasting change arise.
 She has lived this vision by forming and presiding over the Bed-Stuy Providers Network, a collaborative group of 18 emergency feeding programs in the Bedford-Stuyvesant community.
 She sat on the Strategy Council of the Food Bank of New York, the Advisory Committee of City Harvest, the Council on Hunger and Food Policy, the Steering Committee for both the Manhattan Borough President and the Politics of Food Conference, and she currently serves on the Vital Brooklyn Initiative Committee and the Southeast Vital Council.